 Smart contracts are inextricably tied to the blockchain, constituting part of its code.
-They fulfil the function of the “paper” contracts we’re used to, only in digital form.
-This means that the conditions are put in place using mathematical algorithms and programming languages, and the parties sign these agreements with an electronic signature rather than physically.
+They fulfill the function of the "paper" contracts we're used to, only in digital form.
+This means the conditions are put in place using mathematical algorithms and programming languages, and the parties sign these agreements with an electronic signature rather than physically.

 All the conditions provided for by the smart contract are binding, and the transaction is considered complete only after the parties have fulfilled all of their obligations in full and the participants have achieved the desired result.
 This could mean topping up a digital wallet with crypto, exchanging one token for another on a DEX, and more.

 All smart contracts contain:

 - Monitor compliance with the conditions they stipulate.